 Let’s start with the French drain.
 These drains protect the whole of your basement from flooding, no matter what the weather or time of year.

-To install a French drain, the contractor you hire on will need to take the following steps:
+To install a French drain, experts you hire will need to take the following steps:

 - Excavate the interior of your basement, leaving at least one foot of clearance.

 - Tap and bleed (or drill weep holes in) the walls to allow any existing water or moisture to drain out.

 - Install slotted drainage pipe and covering the laid pipe with gravel.

 - Connect drainage pipes to a sump pump system to move water out of your home.

 The installation process typically doesn’t take too long, but that doesn’t mean it’s one you want to DIY.
 If you’re not careful, you can accidentally compromise the structural integrity of your entire home while installing the piping your French drain needs.
 That’s all the more reason to leave the installation process to a professional.

 There are pros to the French drain, of course, but how does a sump pump compare?

 To install a sump pump, experts will need to take the following steps: